GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 Thus, one RoboTorq means the value created by an ideal 1 kW robot processing one token with one joule/second of energy for an hour.

 In practice, no bot will achieve this ideal — and that’s fine.
 We still measure temperature in Kelvin even though absolute zero is impossible, and the same goes for Carnot Efficiency.

+Note that TokenTorqs are currency as well, just a very small unit.
+Any price can be measured in TokenTorqs or RoboTorqs, just like any price can be measured in pennies or dollars (if there were 3.6 million pennies to the dollar).

 ---